 - Giving Knowledge and information to the patient.

 - Addressing the patient's Emotions with Empathetic response.

 - Having a Strategy and Summarising.

-Others have produced similar pathways designed to aid the clinician, such as:
+Others have produced similar pathways designed to aid the clinician, such as the BREAKS protocol.

 Prepare for the consultation

 - Ideally, bad news should be given in person and not over the telephone.
 It may be appropriate to ask a receptionist to call the patient and make an appointment.

 - The patient may like to be accompanied by a spouse or someone close to them.
 Patients consider the news to have been broken more sensitively when it is suggested that someone accompany them, as it provides a warning that a serious discussion is planned.

 - Ensure you have protected time.
 This may mean turning off bleeps or mobile phones.
 It may mean making a longer than usual appointment.
 If it occurs during a surgery in which you are running late, run later.
 You may ask the patient to return in the near future to discuss the matter more but do not seem rushed or too eager to get on.
 To you this may be just another day at work but to the patient and the family it is a pivotal day of their lives.